Kudresdss/PreEmploymentTestTasks/README.md

 # PreEmploymentTestTasks
 Pre-Employment test program tasks that have been given to me with my solutions to them.

+**1. COLORED_SQUARE**

-1. ColoredSquare: Program has one window that shows 3x3 square grid and some geolocation and meteorological data (they are not connected, it's just for testing candidate's programming skills).
+Program has one window that shows 3x3 square grid and some geolocation and meteorological data (they are not connected, it's just for testing candidate's programming skills).
 Squares are colored in 9 different colors that are randomly assigned when you start the program, also there's a 10th color that is vacant.
 Clicking on any square will swap it's color with the vacant color.

 My solution functionality:
 - CMAKE build that can be built in many different OS